LeoLevito/Computer-Technology-Course/README.md

 /Scripts/Input:
   - InputComponent, IComponentData that holds float2 MoveInput and bool ShootInput.
-  - InputSystem, updates InputComponent data based on the player's input that is being read here as well.
+  - InputSystem, updates InputComponent data based on the player's input, which is being read here as well.

 /Scripts/Player:
   - PlayerAuthoring, attached to the Player prefab, handles baking of IComponentData PlayerComponent & InputComponent.
   - PlayerComponent, holds data for the player's MoveSpeed and the ProjectilePrefab.
   - PlayerSystem, creates job on OnUpdate for the player movement.
 That IJobEntity job is defined here as well.

-/Scripts/Projetile:
+/Scripts/Projectile:
   - ProjectileAuthoring, attached to the Projectile prefab, handles baking of IComponentData ProjectileComponent.
   - ProjectileComponent, holds data for the projectiles's MoveSpeed, DeathTimer, TimeToKill & entity.
   - ProjectileSystem, creats jobs on OnUpdate for the projectile spawning, moving, colliding, and killing.
 Those IJobEntity jobs are defined here as well.